mb0/xelf-go/doc/modules.md

 project conf: one often has a common project configuration as well as deployment target specific configuration, modules let use different files that are easily composed.

-daql repl: we want start a blank daql repl - if not a generic xelf repl, that we use to load a plain xelf configuration file for the development db details, pull in the dom package to define a new schema, pull in gen to experiment with code generation, pull in mig to migrate the db and insert some fixtures, pull in qry to read results from the database, pull in a script with reporting helpers, that use layla for pdf reports and then export the whole repl session as script file.
+daql repl: we want a generic xelf repl, that we use to load a plain xelf configuration file for the development db details, pull in the dom package to define a new schema, pull in gen to experiment with code generation, pull in mig to migrate the db and insert some fixtures, pull in qry to read results from the database, pull in a script with reporting helpers, that use layla for pdf reports and then export the whole repl session as script file.

 Implementation
 --------------

 Modules are just qualified literal values, but as concept a language extension mechanism.
-Modules are unique per program and cannot have itself as (indirect) dependency.
+Modules are unique per program and cannot have themselves as (indirect) dependency.

 Loaders locate, load and cache raw module sources by url.
 Sources are program independent and represented either as ast or as program specific setup hook.